Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 .. figure:: flowchart.png
    :scale: 25 %

-   The exploratory analysis, parameter estimation, uncertainty analysis, and MBDoE are combined into an iterative framework to select, refine, and calibrate science-based mathematical models with quantified uncertainty.
+   Pyomo.DoE integrates exploratory analysis, parameter estimation, uncertainty analysis, and MBDoE into an iterative framework to select, refine, and calibrate science-based mathematical models with quantified uncertainty.
 Currently, Pyomo.DoE focused on increasing parameter precision.

-Pyomo.DoE provides the exploratory analysis and MBDoE capabilities to the Pyomo ecosystem.
+Pyomo.DoE provides science-based MBDoE capabilities to the Pyomo ecosystem.
 The user provides one Pyomo model, a set of parameter nominal values, the allowable design spaces for design variables, and the assumed observation error model.
 During exploratory analysis, Pyomo.DoE checks if the model parameters can be inferred from the postulated measurements or preliminary data.
 MBDoE then recommends optimized experimental conditions for collecting more data.